knbknb/hacker-news-summarizer/README.md

 ### Files created

 Lots of ,md files are created in the respective directories.
-PArtly for caching, partly for storing intermediate.
+Partly for caching, partly for storing intermediate files.

 ### Requirements